From Static to Dynamic Structures: Improving Binding Affinity Prediction with Graph-Based Deep Learning: Experimental Section

-In this MHA module, the feature representations of nodes are updated through the attention matrix $\mathbf{A}$, which is a weighted summation of all node representations.
-In every layer of Dynaformer, the atomic representations gradually exchange information and aggregate to the representation of the virtual node.
-After the last encoder layer, the feature representation of the virtual node is fused with the three pre-calculated fingerprints from ECIF~\cite{sanchez2021extended}, RF-score~\cite{ballester2010machine} and GB-score~\cite{rayka_firouzi_2022}, for predicting the binding affinities.
-Such a scheme allows the Dynaformer to learn the effective structural patterns contributing to the final binding affinities.
-A detailed explanation of the model architecture is stated in Supplementary Information.
-In summary, the Dynaformer model offers a novel approach to predict protein-ligand binding affinities by utilizing a roto-translation invariant encoding scheme for atomic and structural features.
+In this MHA module, the feature representations of nodes were updated through the attention matrix $\mathbf{A}$, which was a weighted summation of all node representations.
+In every layer of Dynaformer, the atomic representations gradually exchange information and aggregate into the representation of the virtual node.
+After the last encoder layer, the feature representation of the virtual node was fused with the three pre-calculated fingerprints from ECIF~\cite{sanchez2021extended}, RF-score~\cite{ballester2010machine}, and GB-score~\cite{rayka_firouzi_2022} for predicting the binding affinities.
+Such a scheme allowed the Dynaformer to learn the effective structural patterns contributing to the final binding affinities.
+A detailed explanation of the model architecture is stated in the Supporting Information.
+In summary, the Dynaformer model offered a novel approach to predict protein-ligand binding affinities by utilizing a roto-translation invariant encoding scheme for atomic and structural features.

-\subsection{Training and hyperparameter settings}
+\subsection{Training and Hyperparameter Settings}